joelgardner/bnb-book-blog-app/Post2.md

 `npm i --save-dev eslint flow-bin`

-> It would of course be nice if we could re-use our previous `.eslint.*` file from the client folder.
-Further down, we'll do just that.
-But for now, let's keep this separate one.
+It would be great if we could re-use our previous `.eslint.*` file from the client folder.
+Luckily, it's super easy to do so.
+Just move the `.eslint.*` file up and out of `client`.
+In our top-level directory:

+`mv client/eslint.json .`

+Check to see that `npm run lint` still works (you'll need to `cd` into `client`, of course).
+And now we can use it to also lint our server javascript as well.